vojale/CBE544-2018.github.io/ProjectDescription.md

 3. Energy diagrams for the overall reaction for bare, O- and H-terminated Mxenes.
 Preferably combined in one figure for easy comparison.
 Comparison between the different systems.
 4. Establish scaling relations between intermediates.
 5. Calculate the reaction rate of the systems you've studied with certain assumptions

     a.
 Single active site model

     b.
 N<sub>2</sub> dissociation is rate determining step

     c.
 TS of NH<sub>2</sub> follows the universal BEP relation

     d.
-Use the following total energies for N2, H2, ZPE, vibrational corrections will be provided
+Use the following total energies for N2, H2, and NH3

 <a name='report'></a>